ushmita4/Exploring_friends/README.md

 ### 6. Saswat Sovan 😄
 ### 7. Subham Sourav Brahma 😄
 ### 8. Sweta Rani 😄
-## Rules to be followed contributing:-
+## Rules to be followed while contributing:-
 ### 1) First fork the repository.
 ### 2) Raise an issue explaining what you wish to contribute.
 Once you are assigned go ahead.
 ### 3) Make a separate folder of your name and make all your contributions there.
 Raise a Pull Request.
 In the description write your issue number and explain.